 Step 10: Develop, Repost and Communicate Results

-Data from step 7 (intangible benefits) are reported along with business metric improvements.
-Barriers and enablers to implementation/behavior change are also reported.
+Data from step 7 is reported along with business metric improvements, as well as barriers and enablers to implementation/behavior change.
 Any improvement in behavior and business metrics influenced by the solution (isolation) is reported in step 10.
 When the ROI is calculated (step 9), the costs (step 8) are compared to the benefits that are converted to a monetary value from step 6.
 Additionally, all of the data from steps 3, 4, 5, and 7 are also reported.

 Conclusions and recommendations are also reported.
 Conclusions address information such as what caused the results, and what worked and what did not work.
 Recommendations address next steps and how the findings can be used to implement improvement.

-Throughout the process of a follow-up study, data on behavior is always collected.
-Behavior change is one of the major key variables that determines if or how much the business metrics improve.
-Why behavior does or does not change and how it changes is of major interest.
+Throughout the process of a follow-up study, data on behavior is collected.
+Behavior change is one of the key variables that helps determine if or how much the business metrics improve.
+Why behavior does or does not change and how it changes is also important.
 Data collection instruments and methods are carefully planned and developed to collect the most credible data from the most reliable sources to determine the contribution.